-Hashem gave man the precious power of speech so that he can share wisdom, do kindnesses, and communicate with His Creator.
+Hashem gave man the precious power of speech so that he could share wisdom, do kindnesses, and communicate with his Creator.
 Thus, when used by a righteous person (tzadik) the human mouth becomes a source of life.
 In contrast, wicked people (resha’im) use the mouth as an instrument to mislead so that the victims of their selfishness are prevented from defending themselves.

 The tzadik uses his mouth to fulfill the purpose for which it was given to him.
-And the wisdom that he communicates with this powerful instrument is the key to life for those who receive it, as described in Mishlei Segment 03-04 (Wisdom, the Key to Life).
+And the wisdom that he communicates with this powerful instrument is the key to life for those who receive it, as described in Mishlei Segment 03-13.

 However, because of its great power, the mouth can easily be misused to cause great harm.
 One way is to cover up evil intentions so that the resha’im can carry out their evil designs.

-The mouth of resha’im was previously featured in Mishlei Segment 10-06 (Blessings for Life).
+The mouth of resha’im was previously featured in Mishlei Segment 10-06 (The Community).
 In that proverb, whose words parallel the second part of the present proverb, Mishlei pointed out how the evil speech that issues from the mouth of the resha’im serves as an obstacle to block the flow of blessings rather than a conduit for good.

 THE MOUTH OF THE TZADIK